AlexTISYoung/snipar/README.md

 # snipar

-*snipar* (single nucleotide imputation of parents) is a python library for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes from observed genotypes and IBD segments in a nuclear family, and for performing family based genome-wide association and polygenic score analyses using observed and/or imputed parental genotypes.
+*snipar* (single nucleotide imputation of parents) is a Python package for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes, and for performing family based genome-wide association and polygenic score analyses using observed and/or imputed parental genotypes.

 # Main features: